 Q. If I want to visit Making Strides do I need to make an appointment?

 A: YES!
 We do prefer that a site-visit is scheduled.
 Scheduling a site-visit allows us to arrange one of our staff members to be available to escort you safely around the property and answer all of your questions..

 Call or e-mail us and let us know you want to stop by!

 A: We are located at Futia Farms in Wallkill, NY;

 Q. How do I Volunteer?

 A: We love our Volunteers! they are the backbone of our organization.
-If you are interested and are14 years of age or older please fill out our Volunteer contact form.
-All volunteers are required to attend one volunteer orientation per year.
+If you are interested and are 16 years of age or older please fill out our Volunteer contact form.
+All volunteers are required to attend a volunteer orientation and a specific training session.